QuantConnect/Documentation/03-Algorithm-Reference/09-indicators.rst

 **Automatic Update**

-In this method, you will recreate the basic indicator usage: create an indicator with its constructor and register the indicator for automatic updates with the :code:`RegisterIndicator()` method.
+In this method, you will recreate the basic indicator usage: create an indicator with its constructor and register the indicator for automatic updates with the ``RegisterIndicator()`` method.

 .. tabs::